-- There's still so many areas in the world waiting for linguists to study their languages.
-Until we have enough linguists to do that job (maybe you should consider this as a career Mr. D. Advocate), we won't know for sure the exact number of languages in the world. - To make things worse, many of these languages are on the verge of extinction, which means that by the time we're ready to study them, they won't have any native speakers left any more.
+- ➤ There's still so many areas in the world waiting for linguists to study their languages. - > To make things worse, many of these languages are on the verge of extinction.

 Second, it all depends on what we actually mean by "language"